aocattleya/Archive/README.md

 ### Association

-- belongs_to : user
+- belongs_to :user
-- belongs_to : item
+- belongs_to :item